GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  James Limburg in Judaism: An Introduction for Christians, writes:

- “The majority of Jews, however, have not understood Jesus to be the Messiah . . .
-Some Jews are prepared to grant Jesus a place of honor among the righteous and the teachers of Israel.
+ “The majority of Jews, however, have not understood Jesus to be the Messiah …Some Jews are prepared to grant Jesus a place of honor among the righteous and the teachers of Israel.
 The paths of Jews and Christians are coming closer together in regard to the person of Jesus.
 However, this convergence comes to a halt when Christians confess Jesus of Nazareth to be the risen on, the Christ, the Savior, and the
 Son of God.
 The Jewish scholar Shalom ben-Chorin put it this way: ‘The faith of Jesus unites us, faith in Jesus separates us’” (165)